Get ready, because slow cooker beef cube steak is about to skyrocket to the top of your perfect dinner menu!

 - Egg Noodles: These soft noodles are about soaking up that yummy gravy.

-What easy side dishes go best with cube steak recipes?
+What side dishes go best with cube steak?

 Whether you’re looking for something tasty, savory, or extra flavorful, we have a list of top side dishes that pair perfectly with this tender cut of beef.

 Roasted Vegetables: Roasted vegetables are always a great choice with heavy, hearty dinner recipes.
 It keeps the meal going with a little something light.
-Serve with roasted broccoli, roasted carrots, or fresh french style green beans.
+Serve with roasted broccoli, parmesan baby carrots, or fresh Ninja foodi green beans.

 Alright, that’s a wrap!